Ravipoo1319/user-authentication/README.md

 ## Testing

-Tests are written following Test Driven Development (TDD) techniques and are located in the `api` app.
+Tests are written following Test Driven Development (TDD) techniques and are located in the `tests/` directory of each app.
 You can run the tests using the following command:

 ```bash
 docker-compose run --rm app sh -c "python manage.py test"